SoSmart® Rafter ScrewsDec 11, 2020

 An common example for the use of these screws as a primary fastener could be a wood-wood/ steel-wood connection with one shear plane or two shear planes respectively for the rafter assembly.
 That type of connection is usually achieved by bolting the individual members together and transferring the forces through shear in the through-bolts.
 The same connection could also be done using STS by installing the screws at a 45-degree angle, and then transferring the loads through the screw’s axis.
 A connection using screws would yield a higher capacity with fewer or smaller screws without the need of pre-drilling.

 In many cases, timber members have to be over-sized to allow for the end and edge distances required for a bolted connection.
 Due to the smaller diameters and reduced number of screws, the timber member in most cases would not need to be oversized anymore.
 This results in an added economic benefit.
 The same can be said for screws used as reinforcements.
 Instead of being over-sized due to notches or protrusions, beams can be reinforced with self-tapping screws; in most cases, they can be kept at the cross-section of a beam without such notches.
 For example, in the case of a notch or a bolted connection, the wood would be loaded in tension perpendicular to the grain—one of wood’s inherent weaknesses.
 Concessions would have to be made to transfer that load over a larger area.
 When a self-tapping wood screw is used, the force transfers along the screw’s axis, again employing the high capacity in withdrawal—the beam or connection geometry does not need to be altered.
+There are more and more professional fastener companies stepping in to the development of modern self-tapping wood screws.

 Specialized SoSmart® Rafter screws